-Sadly, your deodorant will most likely fail you at some point.
+Sadly, your deodorant will likely fail you at some point.
 It could be a result of the product you’re using or a change in your body chemistry.
-Keep reading for our tips on what you can do when your deodorant doesn’t work.
+Don’t fret!
+Keep reading on what you can do when your deodorant doesn’t work.

-Your sweat - on its own does not smell.
-It contains proteins, fats, and other waste products.
-When these interact with bacteria on your skin, it causes that part of your body to smell.
-The more bacteria that is produced, the greater your risk of experiencing body odor.
+Your sweat - on its own - does not smell.
+But it does contain proteins, fats, and other waste products.
+When these interact with bacteria on your skin, the result causes odor.
+The more bacteria that is produced, the greater your risk of body odor.

 The aluminum salts in antiperspirants plug the sweat glands to prevent them from producing too much sweat.
 Conversely, deodorants rely on alcohol or fragrance to neutralize or mask body odor.

 Sometimes your deodorant doesn’t work because it’s not strong enough.
 Sure, the fragrance in your deodorant is strong enough to double as cologne.
 But if it doesn’t have enough antibacterial properties, it won’t stop your underarms from smelling.

 Sometimes when your body is exposed to the same formula over a long period of time, it stops responding.
 If you have been using the same deodorant for years, you may notice that it has become less effective over time.
 It’s not a bad idea to change up your brand every once in a while, or alternate products each week.

-If your clothes consist mostly of synthetic fabric, consider changing to clothes made from natural fibers.
-Natural fabrics don’t trap odor as much as synthetic fibers do.
-Also, tighter clothes also tend to hold on to sweat as they create more friction with your skin.
+If your clothes consist mostly of synthetic fabric, consider changing to garments made from natural fibers.
+Natural fabrics don’t trap odor as much as synthetic fibers do and they allow your skin to breathe.
+Also, opt for looser fitting garments as tighter clothes tend to hold on to sweat as they create more friction with your skin.

-You may not be reaping the full benefit of your product if you’re using it only in the morning.
+You may not be reaping the full odor-fighting benefit of deodorant if you’re only using it in the morning.
 Instead, try applying deodorant at night to clean, dry skin.
 It works best with minimal moisture so be sure to completely dry your armpits before applying.
 Allow the product to dry before getting dressed for bed.

 Deodorants can build up on your skin over time, even if you shower every day.

 This mini “detox” process may take a few days to effectively eliminate the deodorant coating on your skin.
-During this time, you may want to increase your water intake to help flush out the impurities.
+During this time, increase your water intake to help flush out the impurities.
 You can naturally prevent odor by using antibacterial soap, applying natural astringents or exfoliating your armpits.
-After four or five days, apply your deodorant as.
-If it doesn’t work, perhaps you should consider a change in product.
+After four or five days, apply your deodorant like normal.
+If it doesn’t work, consider changing your deodorant.